Emergency alert: Three responds after phone users complain they did not receive test

 “Visit gov.uk/alerts for more information.
 This is a test.
 You do not need to take any action.”

 In a statement, a Three spokesperson said: “We are aware that a number of customers have not received the test alert.

-“We are working closely with the government to understand why and ensure it doesn’t happen when the system is in use.”
+We are working closely with the government to understand why and ensure it doesn’t happen when the system is in use.”

 One social media user said: “Well that was disappointing, no #emergencyalert on mine or my husbands phone and yes we do have them turned on.”